This Artist’s Photos Depict Gay Millennial Love Stories of the Digital Age

 Finding relationships — romantic or otherwise — can be challenging for the gay millennial living in New York City.
 Some are new to the city and are preoccupied with building a home for themselves.
 Others have lived in the city for years but may have experienced a recent breakup or are looking for a fresh start with new friends.

 It’s a challenge that isn’t unique to New York City, of course.
 Gay millennial men everywhere struggle with finding meaningful connections.
 With queer spaces closing for various reasons, community can be hard to find among the country’s concrete jungles and urban spaces once renowned as gay meccas.
-In 2018, many turn to apps to create new connections with those around them.
+Many turn to apps to create new connections with those around them.

 But with so many options at the tips of our fingers, searching for a meaningful connection can feel overwhelming.
 Psychologists call this phenomenon choice overload, when “more options lead to fewer selections — and, it turns out, less satisfaction with the choices made.”